 Woad is a biennial that forms a compact rosette in the first year of its growth.
 In the second year it sends up several flower stalks from the crown, and each stock grows many broccoli-like flower heads that open in a huge cluster of bright yellow flowers, well visited by bees.
 While there are precursors to indigo in the second year plants and flowers, that are valuable for direct contact dyeing, the first year leaves have the most abundant dye material.

 Since the dye compound in woad is a precursor to indigo, the process of extracting the colour is a bit complicated – not difficult but it has a few steps.
-I’ll give you those steps briefly here but if you want a more detailed explanation check out Wearing Woad, a blog devoted to natural dyes and especially the intricacies of woad blue, woad red, woad pink, woad peach, woad yellow, and woad green.
+I’ll give you those steps briefly here but if you want a more detailed explanation, check out Wearing Woad, a blog devoted to natural dyes and especially the intricacies of woad blue, woad red, woad pink, woad peach, woad yellow, and woad green.

-Begin by boiling a large stainless steel cauldron of water.
+- Begin by boiling a large stainless steel cauldron of water.
 Then harvest your woad leaves.
 This is important.
 You want to get the woad leaves from the pasture or garden to the pot in as short a time as possible to preserve as many of the indigo precursors as possible.
-Much of the isitan A is lost within the first few hours after harvest.
-You don’t need to premordant your yarn or fabric before dyeing with woad, if you are aiming for blue, but if you are going after a yellow, a green, or a pink colour, you’ll want to premordant your yarn first.
+Much of the Isatan A is lost within the first few hours after harvest.
+You don’t need to premordant your yarn or fabric before dyeing with woad if you are aiming for blue, but if you are going after a yellow, a green, or a pink colour, you’ll want to premordant your yarn first.

 - Add 2 tsp. of washing soda to bring the dye extract to a pH of 8.
 You will see a dramatic change in colour when you change the pH of the vat.

-Using a hand blender, froth the dye extract.
+- Using a hand blender, froth the dye extract.
 You will see the foam rising, changing from yellow to green, then green to blue, and then back to green and then to yellow.
 This is evidence of the indigo precursors in the dye extract forming indoxol and indirubin.
 Once you complete this process, you can safely leave the dye vat for another day.
 You have preserved the indigotin from the woad leaves.

-To dye with the indigo vat you will need to reduce the vat, changing the indigo from insoluable but visible indigotin to soluble, but invisible leuko-indigotin.
+To dye with the indigo vat you will need to reduce the vat, changing the indigo from insoluble but visible indigotin to soluble, but invisible leuko-indigotin.
 There are many ways to do this including fermentation, but the easiest is to add a chemical such as Thiourea Dioxide, usually sold as a colour remover.
 You can find it at a store that sells indigo dye for hobby dyers.